ercanezin/ercanezin-hru-ceng-2425-fall-veng1/README.md

+## ABOUT THE COURSE
-This repository contains the presentation material of the Vocational English I Course at Harran University.
+This repository contains the presentation material of the `Vocational English I` Course at _Harran University_.
 More Info  @  https://web.harran.edu.tr/bilgisayar/en/

-Ercan Ezin maintains the repository.
+**`Dr Ercan Ezin`** maintains the repository.
+Please reach out to him if you have any questions.

+www.ercanezin.com

 <hr>

+### CREDIT
 <p align="center">
   <a href="https://revealjs.com">
   <img src="https://hakim-static.s3.amazonaws.com/reveal-js/logo/v1/reveal-black-text-sticker.png" alt="reveal.js" width="500">